Ekediee/Divvy-Bike-Share-User-Analysis/README.md

 ### Exploratory Data Analysis

-At this point, I will be asking specific questions, and analysis the data to provide answers.
+At this point, I will be asking specific questions, and analyzing the data to provide answers.

 #### What is the total number of valid trips?